East Coast Swing

 East Coast Swing (ECS) is a form of social partner dance.
 It belongs to the group of swing dances.
-It is danced under fast swing music, including rock and roll and boogie-woogie.
+It is danced under fast swing music, including: big band, rock and roll, rockabilly, and boogie-woogie.

 Yerrington and Outland equated East Coast Swing to the New Yorker in 1961.
 Originally known as "Eastern Swing" by Arthur Murray Studios, the name East Coast Swing became more common between 1975 and 1980.

 History

 The dance was created by dance studios including the Arthur Murray dance studios in the 1940s, based on the Lindy Hop.
-Lindy Hop was felt by dance studios to be both too difficult and too unstructured to teach to beginning dancers, but there was market demand for training in Swing Dance.
+Lindy Hop was felt by dance studios to be both too difficult and too unstructured to teach to beginning dancers, but there was market demand for training in swing dance.
 The dance studios had initially dismissed Lindy Hop in particular as a fad.
 East Coast Swing can be referred to by many different names in different regions of the United States and the World.
-It has alternatively been called Eastern Swing, Jitterbug, American Swing, East Coast Lindy, Lindy (not to be confused with Lindy Hop), and Triple Swing.
+It has alternatively been called Eastern Swing, Jitterbug, American Swing, East Coast Lindy, Lindy (not to be confused with Lindy Hop), and Triple Swing (or Triple-step swing).
 Other variants of East Coast Swing that use altered footwork forms are known as Single Swing or "Single-step Swing" (where the triple step is replaced by a single step forming a slow, slow, quick, quick rhythm common to Foxtrot), and Double Swing (using a tap-step footwork pattern).

-East Coast Swing is a Rhythm Dance that has both 6 and 8 beat patterns.
+East Coast Swing is a rhythm dance that has both 6 and 8 beat patterns.

 The name East Coast Swing was coined initially to distinguish the dance from the street form and the new variant used in the competitive ballroom arena (as well as separating the dance from West Coast Swing, which was developed in California).
 While based on Lindy Hop, it does have clear distinctions.
 East Coast Swing is a standardized form of dance developed first for instructional purposes in the Arthur Murray studios, and then later codified to allow for a medium of comparison for competitive ballroom dancers.
 It can be said that there is no right or wrong way to dance it; however, certain styles of the dance are considered correct "form" within the technical elements documented and governed by the National Dance Council of America.
 The N.D.C.A. oversees all the standards of American Style Ballroom and Latin dances.
-Lindy Hop was never standardized and later became the inspiration for several other dance forms such as: (European) Boogie Woogie, Jive, East Coast Swing, West Coast Swing and Rock and Roll.
+Lindy Hop was never standardized and later became the inspiration for several other dance forms such as: (European) Boogie Woogie, Jive, West Coast Swing and Rock and Roll.

-In practice on the social dance floor, the six count steps of the East Coast Swing are often mixed with the eight count steps of Lindy Hop, Charleston, and less frequently, Balboa.
+In practice on the social dance floor, the six count steps of the East Coast Swing are sometimes mixed with the eight count steps of Lindy Hop, Charleston, and less frequently, Balboa.

+Basic Positions/Moves

+The 5 basic positions/moves are: